WHAT WE PROVIDE

 Work Units – Where Members and Staff Partnerships Grow

 A key part of Clubhouse Gibraltar is Member / Staff Partnerships.
 Members and staff work together in all aspects of the clubhouse.
-The work-ordered day at Clubhouse Gibraltar is split into two work units that members can choose to become involved in.
+The work-ordered day at Clubhouse Gibraltar is split into three work units that members can choose to become involved in.

 Business & Administration